 Having to search for things you need is one of the easiest ways to kill your productivity.
 Gather the supplies that you use most often and stash them within reach.
 I especially love this acrylic pen cup for storing everything from pens and markers to scissors and rulers.
 It’s pretty, understated, and it also doubles as a bookend.
 What’s not to love about that?

 I can never find small supplies like stamps, paper clips or white out when I need them.
 But at the same time, there’s no easy way to display them without making your home office look messy.
 A pencil box is perfect for gathering loose items and keeping them tucked safely out of eyesight.
 Use it to hold paper clips, sticky notes, earbuds or anything else you might need, but don’t want taking up prime real estate on your desk.

 6. Use binders

 Legal pads are the enemy of an organized office.
 I don’t know about you, but I’m prone to start writing on a fresh legal pad only to lose it two days later and have to grab a new one.
 That often means that I have pads of paper everywhere and I can never find what I need.

-Instead, keep everything in one place with this pretty Nicole Miller binder.
-It’s small enough to tuck in a purse, and since it’s refillable, you can easily discard pages you no longer need.
+Instead, keep everything in one place with a pretty binder.
+Make it small enough to tuck in a purse and refillable, so you can easily discard pages you no longer need.
 Plus, you can buy a few to help organize your schedule, keep track of medical records, and even hold receipts and tax documents for next year.
 They’re super versatile and will add a bit of color to your office.